codacy/docs/CONTRIBUTING.md

     git push --force origin --tags
     ```

-    This ensures that if we perform a bugfix release to the chart, the branch will be sourced from the tag pointing to the most recent commit and all hotfixes are included in the new bugfix release.
+    This ensures that if we perform a bug fix release to the chart, the bug fix branch will be sourced from the tag pointing to the most recent commit and it will include all documentation hotfixes.

 1. Finally, follow the instructions to deploy the updated documentation for the chart version that received the hotfix: